Major CIOB Roles - Patrick Weaver, FCIOB

 Shanghai For the first time in its history the Chartered Institute of Building (CIOB) held its 2010 Annual General Meeting (AGM) outside of the UK.
 Patrick was invited to participate in the CIOB International Construction Conference 2010 held in conjunction with the 2010 Members Forum and AGM.
 Against the backdrop of the Shanghai World Expo 2010, CIOB designed a week of events from the 27th June to 2nd July 2010 to create the opportunity for members from different countries to build links with each other through a series of meetings, site visits and the AGM.
 For comments on the meetings and World Expo see our Blog at: http://mosaicprojects.wordpress.com/category/ciob/

-Continuing the internationalisation, the 2012 meeting was held in Dublin to celebrate 50 years of service to the Irish construction industry.
+Continuing the internationalization, the 2012 meeting was held in Dublin to celebrate 50 years of service to the Irish construction industry.

 The Member's Forum has been central to the CIOB's transition from a UK based organisation with overseas interests to an International organisation based in the UK.
 In the 1990s, CIOB decided international growth was core to its development and set up the International Board in the early part of the 2000s.
 The International Time Zones were created in 2007 and in 2011 the distinction between ‘international’ and ‘UK & Ireland’ Time Zones was removed.
 Since 2012 CIOB has moved forward as a single international body and I'm delighted to have been part of this organisational transformation.